last updated on: 14th Oct 2013

 Richard III events in Leicester

 To see what's on in Leicester visit the 'Visit Leicester' website.
-The temporary exhibition at the Guildhall is open from Friday 8th February and, next door, the Cathedral is open all day for visitors who wish to see the memorial stone and Richard III portrait.
-Our shop 'Christian Resources' at St Martins House is open now with a range of Richard III souvenirs.Also opening on Friday you can also visit the White Rose Cafe serving sandwiches, drinks and snacks in the reception area of St Martins House.
+The temporary exhibition at the Guildhall is open until 2014 and, next door, the Cathedral is open all day for visitors who wish to see the memorial stone and Richard III portrait.
+Our shop 'Christian Resources' and the White Rose Cafe are open in St Martins House selling a range of Richard III souvenirs and serving sandwiches, drinks and snacks.